botpress/botpress/docs/guide/docs/advanced/hosting.md

 ### Hosting Duckling and the Language Server

-This step is optionnal.
+This step is optional.
 Your Botpress installation will use our hosted services by default.

 #### Duckling